 If you’re a fan of the foresty Scandinavian tales of giants in the trees, this gigantic face in the tree stump would bring folklore to life in your backyard.
-The almost seamless appearance of this carving makes this tree stump look naturally mythical as if the tree were actually a being come to exist right out of the whispers of Scandinavian lore.
+The almost seamless appearance of this carving makes this otherwise eyesore of a tree stump look naturally mythical as if the tree were actually a being come to exist right out of the whispers of Scandinavian lore.

 12. Tree Stump Bird

 No need to pull out the stump grinder!
-This rough cutout of this little bird figure is adorable and storybook-like in its own right.
+This rough cutout of a little bird figure is adorable and storybook-like in its own right.
 Painting it in realistic colors would be enough to bring a bit of joy to your yard with the exaggerated features of this woodland – wooden – creature.

 13. Toadstool Carving

 Yet another woodland addition to any yard, this oversized toadstool carving brings about an air of fairytale wonder.
 We think this carving would be magical in a life-size fairy garden and with or without paint, but of course, the outcome is entirely up to your inventive imagination.

 14. Wooden Heart

-This wooden heart is a wonderfully delicate expression of love.
+This beautiful tree heart is a wonderfully delicate expression of love.
 A carving like this is sure to add an aura of warmth and affection to your backyard and can be easily constructed using a chainsaw (if your chainsaw chain isn’t dull, that is).

 15. Swirled Tree Stump

-For the abstract in you, this tree stump with variously sized and shaped swirls is one of the simplest yet eye-catching DIY artistic expressions we could find.
+For the abstract in you, carve your sea of unsightly tree stumps in variously sized and shaped swirls for one of the simplest yet most eye-catching DIY piece of tree stump art we could find.

 16. Tiny House

-There’s something about tiny wooden houses, exaggerated wooden birds and toadstools that bring a sense of fairytale enchantment to backyards.
+There’s something about tiny wooden houses, exaggerated wooden birds, and toadstools in an old stump that brings a sense of fairytale enchantment to backyards.
 This carved wooden house complete with a door, window, roof, and chimney crown makes it seem as if a tiny winged fairy could walk outside at any moment.

 17. Tree Owl

-We all (well some of us anyway) remember the childhood stories of the witty, old owl from Winnie The Pooh or Big Mama, the mother owl with a whole bunch of love to give from the beloved film The Fox and the Hound.
-It’s characters such as these that bring the wise, caring fictional feeling of owls to life, and this carved wooden owl perfectly encompasses this sentiment of boy and girlhood.
+We all remember the childhood stories of the witty, old owl from Winnie The Pooh or Big Mama, the mother owl with a whole bunch of love to give from the beloved film The Fox and the Hound.
+It’s flittery garden characters such as these that bring the wise, caring fictional feeling of owls to life, and this carved wooden owl perfectly encompasses this sentiment of boy and girlhood.

 18. Christmas Tree Stump